msperlin/beautiful-jekyll/_posts/2018-10-30-Site-Migration.md

 Also, my blog is being migrated to Hugo using package `blogdown` and hugo template [academic](https://themes.gohugo.io/academic/).
 This format offers far more functionality and it is great!
 You can check the new site at [http://www.msperlin.com/blog](http://www.msperlin.com/blog).

 I'll still keep this site for a couple of months but it won't be updated any more.
+Every other material such as online book are also going to be migrated to my domain.